Awards & Honors

 Dr. Steffen Tröger-Müller

-The PhD Award award 2020 of the GDCh Division of Sustainable Chemistry was awarded to Dr. Kelechukwu N. Onwukamike and Dr. Steffen Tröger-Müller awarded.
+The 2020 PhD Award of the GDCh Division of Sustainable Chemistry, sponsored by Evonik, was awarded to Dr. Kelechukwu N. Onwukamike and Dr. Steffen Tröger-Müller.

-Dr. Kelechukwu N. Onwukamike: in recognition of his dissertation entitled ?Sustainable Cellulose Solubilization, Regeneration and Derivatization in a DBU-CO2 Switchable Solvent System?.
+Dr. Kelechukwu N. Onwukamike: "In appreciation of his dissertation entitled “Sustainable Cellulose Solubilization, Regeneration and Derivatization in a DBU-CO2 Switchable Solvent System”.
 Dr. Onwukamike investigated the modification of renewable raw materials in his thesis.
 By using switchable ionic liquids, he achieved a homogeneous modification of cellulose for the first time.
-He was able to render solubilization of the cellulose much more sustai-nable, and he obtained novel materials with promising properties.
+He was able to render solubilization of the cellulose much more sustainable, and he obtained novel materials with promising properties.
 Dr. Onwukamike's thesis is characterized by excellent science and convinces due to high degrees of diversity and interdisciplinarity.
 His work is clearly oriented towards sustainable chemistry.
 Dr. Onwukamike also succeeded in publishing five articles in high-ranking journals as the first author during his doctoral period.
-The thesis work was conducted in the framework of a European Horizon 2020 project, mainly in the working group of Prof. Dr. MAR Meier at the Karlsruhe Institute of Technology, but also at the University of Bordeaux.
+The thesis work was conducted in the framework of a European Horizon 2020 project, mainly in the working group of Prof. Dr. MAR Meier at the Karlsruhe Institute of Technology, but also at the University of Bordeaux."

 2020